 A little black dress is always appropriate. – Coco Chanel

 Interestingly, in the US, people are more open to wearing color in their professional lives.
 Obviously, in the US, colors are less important when the attire is looking put together.
 Even in a conservative office, nearly every color goes, but those that start with neon.
 Another difference is that there is no Casual Friday culture in European work places.

 A sheath dress works all by itself.
 It is easy to style with a jacket of any type – which of course – changes the vibe.
 Furthermore, a sheath can be worn multiple ways.
-So you can wear nearly yearround.
+So you can wear nearly year round.
 A sheath also gives a straight-up-and-down body some curves.
-Need that. 😉 You can even enhance your wardrobe outfit opions by styling a jumper as a skirt.
+You can even style a sheath as a skirt.

 Being well groomed is important.
 Makeup is a Must, but is barely there.
 For how to get a barely there makeup look see the linked post.
 No matter how cheap the clothing were, the European woman keeps them neat, ironed and tidy.
 Shoes are always polished.
 If needed, they polish them everyday before wearing them!

 Oily hair or yellow teeth are No-Nos as they would scream sloppy.
 A good haircut is a Must at least every 6 to 8 weeks in West, and every 4 to 6 weeks in East Europe.

-Long hair (worn down) is for girls and young women (< 25 yrs old).
+Long hair (worn down) is for girls and young women under 25.
 The hair should never blow into the face.
-If long, it is put up in tight buns, braids, a pony tail, updos or put away with a headband or bobby pins on windy days.
+If long, it is put up in tight buns, braids, a pony tail, up-dos or put away with a headband or bobby pins on windy days.
 Dyed hair is to keep up with.
 Even artificial blondes have no roots!

 Nails are of a neat length.
 Toe nails are lacquered when worn with sandals.
 Bare legs are flawless and only for the weekend and spare time.
-More on how to get flawless legs at the link.
+More on how to get flawless legs.